rebipp/worldfair-agrobio/_sources/content/fairification/globi.md

 GloBI continuously scans existing data infrastructures and registries and tracks the biotic interactions data they make available.
 Found biotic interaction data are then resolved and integrated.
 So, rather than being a giant centralized repository of biotic interaction data, GloBI is more of a search index that helps to find existing biotic interaction datasets in their native cyber-habitat.
 For more information about how GloBI works, please visit the [Data Integration Process](https://www.globalbioticinteractions.org/process) page.

-There many different forms to have a dataset indexed by GloBI, however, in this guide we will cover the method which covers the [FAIRification process](fairification) described in this guide.
+There are many different forms to have a dataset indexed by GloBI, however, in this guide we will cover the method which covers the [FAIRification process](fairification) described in this guide.

 ## Creating a GitHub repository